 That is, the probability of detecting a (false) significance during $k'$ trials is at most $n^{-\varepsilon/3}$.
 Since we look for a significance a total of at most $\log_2 k$ times during an iteration, we get by a union bound that the probability of detecting a significance within a history of length $k$ is at most $n^{-\varepsilon/3}\log_2 k$. \end{proof}

-Lemma~\ref{lem:unbiasedFalsePositives} bounds the probability of detecting a false significance within a single iteration if there is no bias in selection.
+Lemma~\ref{lem:unbiasedFalsePositives} bounds the probability of detecting a false significance within a single iteration, assuming no bias in selection.
 The following corollary trivially bounds the probability of detecting a false significance within any number of iterations.

 \begin{corollary} Consider the \sigcGA (Alg.~\ref{alg:adaptiveEDA}) with $\varepsilon \geq 1$ running for $k$ iterations such that, during each iteration, for each $i \in [n]$, a $1$ is added to $H_i$ with probability $\tau_i$.
-Then the probability that at least one frequency will change during an interval of $k' \leq k$ iterations is at most $k'n^{1 - \varepsilon/3}\log_2 k$. \end{corollary}
+Then at least one frequency changes during an interval of $k' \leq k$ iterations with a probability of at most $k'n^{1 - \varepsilon/3}\log_2 k$. \end{corollary}

 \begin{proof} For any $i \in [n]$ during any of the $k$ iterations, by Lemma~\ref{lem:unbiasedFalsePositives}, the probability that $\tau_i$ changes is at most $n^{-\varepsilon/3}\log_2 k$.
 Via a union bound over all $k'$ relevant iterations and all $n$ frequencies, the statement follows. \end{proof}